Micah (prophet)

 Micah's messages were directed chiefly toward Jerusalem.
-He prophesied the future destruction of Jerusalem and Samaria, the destruction and then future restoration of the Judean state, and he rebuked the people of Judah for dishonesty and idolatry.
+He prophesied the future destruction of Jerusalem and Samaria by the Neo-Assyrian Empire, the destruction and then future restoration of the Judean state, and he rebuked the people of Judah for dishonesty and idolatry.

+The formation of the Book of Micah is debated, with a consensus that its final stage occurred during the Persian period or Hellenistic period, but uncertainty remains about whether it was formed at the time or merely finalized.